 Those of you familiar with The Reach Approach will understand that there is a biological component to addiction which should also be considered.

 In other words, our cells come to expect and ‘need’ the substance of choice and so when withdrawal is attempted, there is a discomfort which echoes throughout the organism, generating a range of challenging symptoms.
-Therefore, addiction is not only a condition of the mind but also the body… changes in addictive behaviour should be carefully managed, taking the biological reality into account (see: The Story of Health and Persuading the Body).
+Therefore, addiction is not only a condition of the mind but also the body… changes in addictive behaviour should be carefully managed, taking the biological reality into account.

 To find out more about the connection between anxiety and addiction, please click here…